remykarem/remykarem.github.io/books-src/nutrition-workout-book/src/biochemistry/saturated-fats.md

 ## Biology

 * Palmitic acid, myristic acid and lauric acid raise your cholesterol[^only3]
+* Lauric acid —  a large portion of its effect is on HDL rather than LDL[^only3]

 [^only3]: [Only 3 saturated fats raise your cholesterol](https://www.empirical.health/blog/saturated-fats-cholesterol-heart-disease/)